JonasHurlen/SYSC3303_Project01/README.txt

 Elevator Scheduling System

-Group 1 Submission for 3303 Project Iteration 2
+Group 1 Submission for 3303 Project Iteration 3

 Installation
-	All java files and the .csv file must be included in the same project to ensure proper communication
+	All java files and the .txt file must be included in the same project to ensure proper communication

 To Run
-	To begin running the program, run the start class and it will begin all threads The csv file can be filled with additional instructions for the program
+	To begin running the program, run the start class and it will begin all threads The txt file can be filled with additional instructions for the program

 Tests
 	- The first test file is TestElevator, which can be run by right-clicking on the file and selecting